 - Select ‘Adjust the appearance and performance of Windows’ from the results obtained by the search operation.

-- A dialog box named ‘Performance Options’ is displayed.
+- A dialog box with the name ‘Performance Options’ will come.

 - Navigate to the ‘Advanced’ tab.

 - Under the virtual memory, click on the ‘Change’ button.

 - In the virtual memory window, check the ‘Automatically manage paging file size for all drives’ option and click OK.
 If it is complete, just click OK.

 - A restart request is prompted after clicking on ‘OK’.
 Restart the computer and check if the disk usage has reduced its percentage.